OwnersUp/ownersup.com/_posts/2021-09-22-a-deep-dive-into-goal-prioritization.md

 Think about how you talk to yourself for a moment—especially when you're frustrated.
 I'm willing to bet you wouldn't talk to anyone else that way, not even your least favorite person.
 Never mind your friends.

-It doesn't take Sigmund Freud or Socrates to tell you that negative self-talk is[**detrimental in almost every form or function**](https://www.verywellmind.com/negative-self-talk-and-how-it-affects-us-4161304#:~:text=Focusing%2520on%2520negative%2520thoughts%2520may,tend%2520to%2520be%2520more%2520stressed.).
+It doesn't take Sigmund Freud or Socrates to tell you that negative self-talk is&nbsp;[**detrimental in almost every form or function**](https://www.verywellmind.com/negative-self-talk-and-how-it-affects-us-4161304#:~:text=Focusing%2520on%2520negative%2520thoughts%2520may,tend%2520to%2520be%2520more%2520stressed.).
 However, what might shock you is the required "hack" that helps you out of this negative pattern.

-Namely, talking to yourself in the third person is[**reported by experts**](https://aeon.co/ideas/why-speaking-to-yourself-in-the-third-person-makes-you-wiser) and philosophers to positively impact your thought process.
+Namely, talking to yourself in the third person is&nbsp;[**reported by experts**](https://aeon.co/ideas/why-speaking-to-yourself-in-the-third-person-makes-you-wiser) and philosophers to positively impact your thought process.

 Upon examining the reasoning, the logic is straightforward to grasp.
 Think about it—referring to yourself in the first person is emotionally charged by nature.
 I'm not saying you're self-involved, but we're involved with ourselves by nature as humans, creating a sense of negative bias.